ulfschneider/breakdown/README.md

 ---
 ```

-Select then in the Packages menu Breakdown / Pull JIRA.
+Select then in the Packages menu **Breakdown / Pull JIRA**.
 Whenever you pull the JIRA dataset into your Atom editor, all contents of the editor will be overwritten by your JIRA dataset.